Anushlinux/Airvata/README.md

 # Airvata

-Automated replies to your `nalle` friends who sends you 100 reels everyday and expect reaction on each of them ;)
+Automated replies to your `nalle` friends who sends you 100 reels everyday and expect reaction to each of them ;)

 ## Description